Frank Loesser: Awards and legacy

 The PBS documentary Heart & Soul: The Life and Music of Frank Loesser was released in 2006.

-42nd Street Moon artistic director Greg MacKellan developed Once in Love with Loesser in 2013 as one of his musical tributes dedicated to exploring and celebrating the work of some of Broadway's great songwriters.
+42nd Street Moon's artistic director, Greg MacKellan, developed Once in Love with Loesser in 2013 as one of his musical tributes dedicated to exploring and celebrating the work of some of Broadway's great songwriters.
 The performance was built around the three stages of Loesser's career: Tin Pan Alley, Hollywood, and Broadway.
-Jason Graae performed "Once in Love with Amy" and The King's New Clothes; Emily Skinner sang Cleo's "Ooh!
-My Feet", and Rosabella's "Somebody, Somewhere" (from The Most Happy Fella); Ashley Jarrett performed "If I Were a Bell"; and Ian Leonard provided a tongue-in-cheek rendition of "Sing a Tropical Song".
+Jason Graae performed "Once in Love with Amy" and "The King's New Clothes"; Emily Skinner sang Cleo's "Ooh!
+My Feet" and Rosabella's "Somebody, Somewhere" (from The Most Happy Fella); Ashley Jarrett performed "If I Were a Bell"; and Ian Leonard provided a tongue-in-cheek rendition of "Sing a Tropical Song".

 Loesser, contrasted to his brother Arthur (1894-1969) in a humorous wordplay on the principle of "the lesser of two evils", was reportedly once referred to as "the evil of two Loessers".
 The two half-brothers died less than seven months apart in 1969.